 Former Cisco CEO John Chambers once said, “There are two types of companies; those that have been hacked, and those who don’t yet know they have been hacked.”
 With technology evolving faster than ever, cyberattacks are becoming more elaborate while posing a serious threat to businesses.
 Malicious cybercriminals attempt to benefit from vulnerable businesses through tactics including phishing and data hacking.
 Managed Security Services are your best defence against cyberattacks.

 So, what exactly are cyberattacks?
 A cyberattack is a deliberate and malevolent attempt by individuals or organizations to breach into the information system or network of other individuals and organizations.
 Cyberattacks can range from ransomware, phishing, scams, and unauthorized use of information.
-Cybercriminals perform these forms of attacks because they often seek some form of benefit from disrupting their victims’ network.
+Cybercriminals perform these forms of attacks because they often seek some form of benefit from disrupting their victims’ networks.

 Many assume that larger organizations are prime targets for cybercriminals.
 Unfortunately, that isn’t the case.
 When it comes to online criminal activity, small to medium-sized businesses are often targeted simply because they don’t think it can happen to them.
 Many small to medium-sized businesses don’t invest in the resources necessary for suitable cybersecurity protection.
 This means your business may be on the hitlist of a cybercriminal and it’s only a matter of time before you’re targeted.

 With cyberattacks occurring more frequently, a Managed Security strategy is necessary to counter the attacks.
 Cybersecurity is the practice of protecting networks, devices, and programs from any type of cyberattack.
 It is the best defense against cyberattacks and is becoming a necessity for all types of businesses.

 Here are five reasons why Managed Security Services are imperative for your business: